 He, along with his brothers, Miguel Corte-Real and Vasco Anes Corte-Real, and other explorers such as Bartolomeu Dias and Vasco da Gama helped make the coastal nation of Portugal into a global empire by expanding their trade routes and discoveries.

 The life of an explorer was familiar to Gasper since his father, João Vaz Corte-Real, was an explorer.

 Due to his father's prominence in Portugal, Gasper and his brothers received one of the better educations that were available and had early experiences that helped forge their future as navigators.

-While acquiring his education, Gasper lived in Lisbon, Portugal where he served the Duke of Beja.
-This would be a fortunate relationship as the Duke of Beja would become the King Manuel I of Portugal in 1491.
-He would go on to serve in King Manuel’s court.
+While acquiring his education, Gasper lived in Lisbon, Portugal, where he served the Duke of Beja.
+This would be a fortunate relationship as the Duke of Beja would become King Manuel I of Portugal in 1491.
+He would go on to serve in King Manuel's court.